Rubix1991/com.rubix.unity.android.api/README.md

 # Rubix C# wrappers for Android Java APIs for Unity

-This packages provides C# wrappers for Unity for [Android Java APIs](http://developer.android.com/reference).
+This package provides C# wrappers for [Android Java APIs](http://developer.android.com/reference) for Unity.

-Under the hood, the package uses [AndroidJavaObject](https://docs.unity3d.com/ScriptReference/AndroidJavaObject.html) and [AndroidJavaProxy](https://docs.unity3d.com/ScriptReference/AndroidJavaProxy.html) for base functionality.
+The wrappers makes the usage of Android APIs in Unity much much easier.
 You can find the full list of exposed APIs [here](/Docs~/ExposedApi.md).

+__Note: This is an experimental package, if you'll find a bug or a missing functionality, please report it.
+Thank you!__

 ## Requirements

 * Unity 6000.0.47f1 or higher
 * Unity Android Support
-* __Note:__ Older Unity versions are missing required fixes for AndroidJavaObject.
+* __Note:__ Older Unity versions are not supported, because they're missing necessary fixes for AndroidJavaObject

 ## Samples